Through The Fibro Fog

 🔪 Step by step instructions

-apples and blueberries in a white dish.
+diced apples and blueberries in a baking pan labelled number two.

 💭 Recipe tips and notes